- 1 Quickbooks Dsn File

 - 3 Backup File Types (*.QBB, *.QBM)

 - 4 Database Support Files (*.DSN, *.ND, *.TLG)

 - 5 FAQs

 QuickBooks is a richly featured accounting software developed with the main purpose to accelerate the growth of the business.
 The software simplifies the monotonous accounting tasks and improves the accuracy of the output.
 It saves abundant time and keeps the company data safe and secure.

-The software saves the files with different QuickBooks file extensions in your computer.
-And this is what we gonna discuss along with Quickbooks dsn file.
+The software saves the files with different QuickBooks file extensions on your computer.
+And this is what we gonna discuss along with the Quickbooks DSN file.

 - *.QBW: It is used for major working file